-The classification of the notes payables is based on sales forecast prepared by the management.
+The classification of the notes payable is based on sales forecast prepared by the management.

-NOTE 13.
+NOTE 12.
 LEASES

-In relation to the IFP Acquisition, the Company assumed a non-cancelable finance lease agreement.
-The lease has an original lease period expiring in August 2025.
-The lease agreement does not contain any material residual value guarantees or material restrictive covenants.
+In relation to the IFP Acquisition, the Company assumed a non-cancelable operating lease agreement.
+The Company entered into another non-cancelable operating lease that commenced in May 2023.
+The leases have original lease periods expiring from August 2025 to April 2026.
+The lease agreements do not contain any material residual value guarantees or material restrictive covenants.
+The Company did not have any lease during the year ended June 30, 2022.

-The components of finance lease expense are as follows:
+The components of operating lease expense are as follows: